Excess Baggage Fees in Malaysia: What You Need to Know

 Weigh Your Luggage as You Pack

 One of the easiest ways to avoid unexpected excess baggage fees is to weigh your luggage while packing.
 It may seem like a small detail, but being mindful of your bag’s weight can save you from the stress — and cost — of repacking at the airport check-in counter.
-If you find your suitcase bursting at the seams the night before your flight, take the opportunity to reassess what you really need.
-Remove any backup clothing or extra shoes you’re unlikely to wear, and weigh your bag again.
-This simple process can prevent last-minute charges that can cost upwards of RM60–RM80 per kilo with certain budget airlines.
+If your suitcase is overweight before your flight, take the opportunity to reassess what you really need.
+Remove any unnecessary clothing or extra items you are unlikely to use, and weigh your bag again.

 Instead of struggling to balance your suitcase on a bathroom scale, invest in a portable digital luggage scale.
 They’re affordable, lightweight, and easy to find online or at local travel shops in Malaysia.
 Having one in your carry-on also comes in handy for your return journey, especially if you plan to bring back shopping or souvenirs.